Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/ml_model.md

 4. **Single Asset Focus**: The current implementation focuses on trading a single asset rather than managing a portfolio.

 5. **GPU Utilization**: The current implementation does not fully leverage GPU acceleration for large-scale training.

+6. **Paper Trading Limitations**: The current paper trading implementation has limited risk management capabilities and may require further refinement for live trading.

 ### Potential Improvements